xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 }
 ```

-Consider this property when computing bounding boxes in the ComputeBounds System, so we can set a circular detection area that's larger than the anchor point:
+Consider this property when computing bounds in the ComputeBounds System, so we can set a circular detection area that's larger than the anchor point:

 ```ts
 if (hitArea instanceof Circle) {